Cherreads

 The Monitoring Theatrium was a cavern of silence and cold, blue light.

-Marcus sat at his console, the amber data-feed etching harsh, orange lines into his exhausted face.
-The curved walls of the underground spire weren't made of stone or metal; they were a canvas of 12,762,762 flickering pinpricks.
-It looked like a galaxy, but Marcus knew the math.
+Marcus sat at his console.
+The amber data-feed etched harsh, orange lines into his exhausted face.
+The curved walls of the underground spire weren't made of stone or metal.
+They were a canvas of 12,762,762 flickering pinpricks.
 Every time a light winked out, a reality had been deleted.
-The only sound in the room was the low, bone-deep thrum of the servers — a global network converting a billion overlapping soul-signals into violet mana.
+The only sound in the room was the low, heavy vibration of the servers—a global network converting a billion overlapping soul-signals into violet mana.

 Marcus tapped the glass interface, isolating a single spark in the Western Sector: Tutorial Instance #12,762,762.

 A grainy, high-angle feed materialized on his secondary monitor.
-A young man with messy hair and a scavenged bow stepped through the amber tear in reality just as it collapsed.
+A young man with messy hair swung a rusted piece of rebar, crushing the skull of an Abyssal canine.

 "Anomaly detected," Marcus whispered, his fingers flying across a keyboard made of light.
 He pulled up the profile.
 "Subject: Will.
 Class: Scavenger.
 Utility Rating: Low.
 He shouldn't be breathing."